FAQ about Intercultural-LEAD

 - Academic Advising: Information regarding study skills, free tutoring, one-on-one advising support and assistance in creating a four-year academic plan.

 - Intercultural Center: A department on campus which promotes intercultural awareness and competence to all students.
 The primary focus of the Center is to provide services to students of color.
 The Center strives to facilitate intercultural interaction, learning and appreciation.
-It also provides personal mentoring and coordinates many special events—including the annual Retreat on Race and Ethnicity (RORE) and MLK Jr. Day Celebrations.
+It also provides personal mentoring and coordinates many special events—including the annual Festival of Cultures and Asian New Year.

 - Student Activities and Leadership Development: Provides opportunities for on-campus involvement in student clubs, the Inspiring Leaders Certificate Program (ILCP), and countless events happening during the week and the weekends at CSB/SJU.